ZacharyBertino/FruitFlySpermCell/README.md

 3. **Install Dependencies**
    Ensure you have Python installed on your machine, then use `pip` to install the required libraries:

-   > pip install pillow numpy matplotlib scipy opencv-python
+   > pip install pillow "numpy>=1.16.5,<1.23.0" matplotlib scipy opencv-python

    If additional dependencies are required, they will be listed in the script's import statements.
 Install them in the same manner.